DanielJDufour/get-depth/README.md

 # get-depth
-Get the Depth of a Multi-Dimensional Array of Values
+ > Get the Depth of a Multi-Dimensional Array

 # install
 ```bash